msalia/crestron-ch5-react/README.md

 # Getting Started with Crestron UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Example component communicating with the Crestron-CH5 library:
+An example React component communicating with the Crestron using the Crestron-CH5 library:

 ```js
 import {useDigitalState, usePublishDigital} from 'hooks';